 - $1.5 billion/year for fix-it first local streets and roads projects.

-The funding package also advances a constitutional amendment – ACA 5 (Frazier and Newman) – to dedicate for transportation purposes all vehicle fee and gasoline or diesel tax revenues raised by the bill, as well as some existing transit funding sources.
-ACA 5 will be before votes in June 2018, and will require only a simple majority to pass.
+The funding package also advanced a constitutional amendment – ACA 5 (Frazier and Newman) – to dedicate for transportation purposes all vehicle fee and gasoline or diesel tax revenues raised by SB 1, as well as some existing transit funding sources.
+Designated as Proposition 69, the measure overwhelmingly passed on June 5, 2018.